CharlieDigital/typescript-is-like-csharp/docs/pages/intro-and-motivation.md

 # Intro and Motivation

-Many teams find themselves outgrowing Node.js and TypeScript on the backend when building systems of consequence.
+Many teams find themselves outgrowing Node.js and TypeScript ***on the backend*** when building systems of consequence.
 In particular, TypeScript helps at dev and build time, but of course it's just JavaScript at runtime with all of its pitfalls and potential issues due to the lack of a strong static type system.

-If we look at the lifecycle of a codebase from dev-to-build-to-runtime, we can start to see the problem:
+If we look at the lifecycle of a codebase from dev-to-build-to-runtime, the problem becomes clear:

 |Lifecycle|TypeScript|C#|
 |--|--|--|